Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Introduction

 The remainder of the paper is organised as follows.
 Section~\ref{sec:data} introduces daily temperature data from the southern part of Norway, and associated explanatory variables.
-Section~\ref{sec:models} provides a motivation for the choice of modelling diurnal temperature range with the FPLD, and presents some of the properties of the distribution.
-The regression model is also developed here.
-In Section~\ref{sec:inference}, the method of quantiles and two other competing inference methods are described, and a closed-form expression for the CRPS with and FPLD forecast is developed.
+Section~\ref{sec:models} provides a motivation for the choice of modelling diurnal temperature range with the FPL distribution, and presents some of the properties of the distribution.
+The distributional quantile regression model is also developed here.
+In Section~\ref{sec:inference}, the method of quantiles and two other competing inference methods are described, and a closed-form expression for the CRPS with an FPL forecast distribution is developed.
 In Section~\ref{sec:simulation-study}, a simulation study is performed, where we compare the method of quantiles with two competing inference methods.
 Finally, we apply our models to Norwegian diurnal temperature range data and evaluate the model fits in Section~\ref{sec:results}.
 The paper concludes with a short discussion in Section~\ref{sec:discussion}.